 \section{Conclusions}

-In this paper, we proposed a novel adversarial domain adaptation architecture for sleep stage classification using single channel raw EEG signals.
+In this paper, we proposed a novel adversarial domain adaptation architecture for sleep stage classification using single-channel raw EEG signals.
 We tackle the problem of the domain shift that happens when training the model on one dataset (i.e., the source domain), and testing it on another out of distribution dataset (i.e., the target domain).
 We developed unshared attention mechanisms to preserve domain-specific features.
-We also proposed a dual classifier based self-training strategy, which helps the model to adapt the classification boundaries according to the target domain with robust pseudo labels.
+We also proposed a dual classifier-based iterative self-training strategy, which helps the model to adapt the classification boundaries according to the target domain with robust pseudo labels.
 The experiments performed on six cross-domain scenarios generated from three public datasets prove that our model can achieve superior performance over state-of-the-art domain adaptation methods.
-Additionally, the ablation study shows that the dual classifier based self-training is the main contributor to the improvement as it considers class-conditional distribution in the target domain.
+Additionally, the ablation study shows that the dual classifier-based self-training is the main contributor to the improvement as it considers class-conditional distribution in the target domain.